-If you are applying for a job at a startup, recruiters will often be of the mindset that if you, as a candidate, have your basics down, they can train you for the bigger tasks.
+If you are applying for a job at a startup, recruiters will often be of the mindset that if you, as a candidate, have your basics down, they can train you for the more significant tasks.

 On the other hand, recruiters looking for expert grant writers will judge you for what and how you write.

-That is done via the profile summary section.
-The more creative and thorough you are at this point, the better you will be able to stand out.
+In the profile summary section, the more creative and thorough you are, the better you will stand out.

-In this section, you should give a brief overview of who you are as a person, your professional skills, experience, and accomplishment.
+This section should give a brief overview of who you are as a person, as a grant writer, your professional skills, experience, and accomplishment.
 And KISS (Keep It Simple, Stupid).

-You will be persuading recruiters about why you are the best option for them, so remember to include everything interesting about your career prospects in a concise manner.
+You will be persuading recruiters about why you (as a grant writer) are the best option for them, so remember to include everything interesting about your career prospects in a concise manner.

 Start by telling them about your current position.
-If you aren’t working anywhere, open with a grant writer certification you completed recently and how you are looking to enhance your skillset, assist in strategic planning, and add value to the organization.
+If you aren't working anywhere as a grant writer, open with a grant writer certification you completed recently and how you are looking to enhance your grant writer skillset, assist in strategic planning, and add value to the organization.

 However, this is a very run-of-the-mill summary.
-You can definitely add your own persuasive flair to it.
+You can add your persuasive flair to it.

 I am an accomplished and performance-driven Grant Writer at COMPANY.
-I specialize in research and market analysis, as well as identifying grant opportunities to apply to.
+I specialize in research and market analysis and identify grant opportunities to apply.

-I have 5 years of experience creating robust fundraising plans and compiling proposals and budgets.
-On top of that, I have extensive freelance technical writing experience.
+I have five years of experience creating robust fundraising plans and compiling proposals and budgets.

-My strengths are my analytical skills, strong problem-solving abilities, and great financial market knowledge.
+My strengths are my analytical grant writer skills, strong problem-solving abilities, and excellent financial market knowledge.
 During my stay at COMPANY, I have acquired the Top Performer Award Winner twice in a row.
 I am presently looking for a Grant Writer position with a growth-oriented company to help me expand my horizons via new challenges.

 Another relatively easy part is the employment history section.
-There are no useless jobs in your grant writer resume.
+Your track record helps recruiters understand your work history better.

-It also proves that you can adapt to different scenarios better, furthering your grant proposal writing skills.
+It also proves that you can adapt to different scenarios better, furthering your grant writer skills.

-When working on your employment history, we recommend that you also mention any special assignments, transferable duties, extra skills, and most importantly, any and all (non-confidential) successful grant requests that you have put forth.
+When working on your employment history, we recommend that you also mention any special assignments, transferable duties, grant writer skills, and most importantly, any successful grant requests that you have put forth.

 06/2017 - Present, Senior Grant Writer, XYZ Consulting, Inc., Los Angeles, USA